Normal Gameplay

 Breakdown

 Mastery is your best stat for healing in all situations but doesn't increase your damage, after that the stats are pretty equal in value and each have their own benefits and drawbacks.
-Critical Strike has extra interactions with rev and db that increase its value.
+Critical Strike has extra interactions with Reversion and Dream Breath that increase its value.
 Versatility grants an extra defensive benefit and Haste makes gameplay a bit more fluid.

 At the end of the day your secondary stat breakdown really doesn't matter a whole lot and won't make much of a difference so you can really pick whatever you want as long as you remember that Mastery is the best stat for healing outright, and everything else does it's own thing.